rprinz08/StickLock/readme.md

 Fortunately it was easy to design such a lock.
 The outcome is the "StickLock" (short "SL") described in this project.

+**Note:** Additional information can be found at https://www.min.at/prinz/sticklock

 ## Design

 ### Goals